yuqi-liang-qiqi/SequenzoWebsite/docs/en/basics/weighted_data.md

 ### Why weights are applied to cluster quality indicators (CQIs) but not to the linkage function

-In Sequenzo, weights are supported in **clustering quality indicators** (e.g., ASWw, R², HG) and in **K-Medoids / PAM variants**, but not in hierarchical linkage computation.
+In Sequenzo, weights are supported in **clustering quality indicators** (e.g., ASWw, R², HG) and in **K-Medoids / PAM variants**, but not in hierarchical linkage computation (which is under the hood of the `method=ward` parameter for `Cluster()`).
 This is intentional and follows both methodological and practical considerations.

 **1. Quality metrics are naturally weightable.**